nimbbl-tech/nimbbl_react_native_sample_app/SIMPLE_INTEGRATION_EXAMPLE.md

     try {
       const nimbblSDK = NimbblSDK.getSharedInstance();

-      // Start checkout with order token from your backend await nimbblSDK.checkout({
+      // Start checkout with all optional parameters await nimbblSDK.checkout({
-        orderToken: 'YOUR_ORDER_TOKEN', // Get this from your backend
+        orderToken: 'YOUR_ORDER_TOKEN', // Required: Get this from your backend
-        paymentModeCode: '',
-        bankCode: '',
-        walletCode: '',
-        paymentFlow: ''
-      });
+        paymentModeCode: 'UPI', // Optional: 'UPI', 'CARD', 'NETBANKING', 'WALLET', 'EMI', 'CASH' or '' for all
+        bankCode: 'HDFC', // Optional: Bank code for specific bank or '' for all banks
+        walletCode: 'PAYTM', // Optional: Wallet code for specific wallet or '' for all wallets
+        paymentFlow: 'redirect' // Optional: 'redirect', 'phonepe', 'collect', 'intent' or '' for default });
     } catch (error) {
       Alert.alert('Error', 'Failed to start payment');